 Wavefront analyzers (also known as aberrometers) measure aberrations in your visual system by send light into the eye and measuring how it is distorted upon exit.
 When light rays enter the eye and pass through the different structures inside, the wavefront surface changes, taking on a shape unique to that eye.
 These variations are called wavefront errors.

-The wavefront analyzer’s software performs complicated measurements and presents a graphical and numerical representation of how light is aberrated by your eye for the surgeon to evaluate.
+The wavefront analysis software performs complicated measurements and presents a graphical and numerical representation of how light is aberrated by your eye for the surgeon to evaluate.
 Data from this process may be transferred to the laser and used by your surgeon to create a treatment plan for your refractive error that includes treatment for both low and higher-order aberrations.
 Treating a patient with the information taken from the wavefront analyzer can result in greater clarity of vision and fewer complaints of glare or night halos.

 How Does the Wavefront Analyzer Work?